-A couple times a year, we offer a five-week online program designed to help you create 10 polished pitches and leave confident you know how to write pitches that get responses every time that you can do from your own home.
+A couple times a year, we offer a five-week online program designed to help you create 10 polished pitches on your own timeline from your own home (or wherever you are in the world at that moment!) and wrap up confident that you know how to write pitches that get responses every time.

 We’re able to include more information in the five-week format than you get in one weekend, but by breaking it up across this time period, you can work through the content at your own pace, while still having the accountability of your peers that are on the same journey in the forums.